 Since graduating from the UW in 1975, Acevez has worked as a high school and community college math and science teacher, and currently works for the UW’s Health Sciences Center.

-Pedro Acevez shared his memories of the Chicano Movement with Edgar Flores and Oscar Rosales on January 27, 2006.
-To the right are video excerpts of the interview.The full interview is preserved in Special Collections Library, University of Washington.
+Pedro Acevez shared his memories of the Chicano Movement with Edgar Flores and Oscar Rosales on January 27, 2006. .The full interview is preserved in Special Collections Library, University of Washington.

 Work on this interview was made possible by a grant from 4Culture/King County Lodging Tax.